BlueBrain/entity-management/doc/source/index.rst

 For example in order to use HBP production nexus instance run your application with the following environment variable set:
 `NEXUS_BASE=https://nexus.humanbrainproject.org/v1`

+To establish nexus context programatically use the :mod:`state.py<entity_management.state>` module functions.

 **Simulation domain entities**: